April 1, 2025

 Best for: Independent podcasters who want to keep control over their show.

 Radiotopia differs from the other podcast networks on this list because it specializes in immersive storytelling shows hosted by independent creators.
-Most of its shows are created by individual producers or small production teams, rather than large media companies.
+Founded as a collective for indie podcasters, most of its shows are created by individual producers or small production teams, rather than large media companies.
 Examples include The Recipe, Weight For It, and Millennial.

 The podcast network also promises to let the podcast host keep creative control.
 With Radiotopia, hosts have total freedom to experiment with different techniques, formats, and co-hosts.
 They also typically keep ownership of their show (rather than relinquishing it to the network when they join).